TopHillRobotics/quadruped-robot-docs/docs/source/overview.rst

 Related publications
 ~~~~~~~~~~~~~~~~~~~~~

-This platform has been used in the following publications:
+The algorithms in the following publications may be used in our project.
+Please check out these papers for more details.

 1. |dicarloj2018iros|
 2. |bledt2018iros|